Events

 We are really pleased to have two exciting talks on working with primary schools and students at our next STEM working group meeting.
-Joe Shimwell will be talking about broadening primary school students’ careers aspirations through a model of curriculum change, and Dr Wendy Sadler will be discussing effective ways to challenge stereotypes.
+Silje Andersen, Imperial College London will be talking about supporting transition from primary to secondary school, and Dr Wendy Sadler will be discussing effective ways to challenge stereotypes.

 Please come along to hear about these approaches, share your own experiences and discuss ways to effectively evaluate this work.